 The table below shows the approximate sizes and differences in soil type of the six terroirs.
 The soils in each–and indeed, within each terroir–can have dramatic differences.
 In one place you might find a lot of sand, and only 700 meters away the soil might be very chalky.

 |Growth Area / Cru||Size||Characteristics|

-|Grande Champagne||34 700 hectares / 13 250 ha covered with vineyards||Quite some hills, a chalk soil|
+|Grande Champagne||34 700 hectares / 13 250 ha covered with vineyards||Rather hilly, a chalk soil|

-|Petite Champagne||65 600 ha / 15 250 ha covered with vineyards||Chalky but more compact than the Grande Champagne|
+|Petite Champagne||65 600 ha / 15 250 ha covered with vineyards||Chalky but soil more compact than the Grande Champagne|

-|Borderies||12 500 ha / 4 000 ha covered with vineyards||It’s a plateau with clay and flint stones|
+|Borderies||12 500 ha / 4 000 ha covered with vineyards||On a plateau, with a soil of clay and flint stones|

-|Fins Bois||350 000 ha / 31 200 ha covered with vineyards||Mixed soil: red, clay and limestone|
+|Fins Bois||350 000 ha / 31 200 ha covered with vineyards||Mixed soil: red, clay, and limestone|

 |Bons Bois||370 000 ha / 9 300 ha covered with vineyards||Very mixed soils, clay, limestone, sands|